-The co-op's Weatherization Loan program has provided \$7.0 million in ERC loans from BEMC; \$3.7 million in Weatherization loans from the REDLG/USDA program; \$2.3 million in Weatherization loans from repayments of original REDLG/USDA loans; and \$1.6 million in Weatherization loans from RCSC internal funding.
+The co-op's Weatherization Loan program provides low-interest loans for approved energy efficiency improvements to member homes and businesses.
+Often the energy savings are enough to cover the loan payment included in their monthly bills, with the savings continuing after the term of the loan.
+BEMC has provided approximately \$15 million in Weatherization Loans over the past 30 years, from the following sources: \$7.0 million in ERC loans from BEMC; \$3.7 million from the REDLG/USDA program; \$2.3 million from repayments of original REDLG/USDA loans; and \$1.6 million from RCSC internal funding.